Thomas Dang

 Thomas Kyle Dang (born April 7, 1995) is a former Canadian politician who was elected in the 2015 Alberta general election to the Legislative Assembly of Alberta representing the electoral district of Edmonton-South West.
 Dang is the youngest MLA to ever be elected in Alberta.
 He later sat as an independent MLA.

 Dang was a member of the first Alberta NDP Government Caucus in the province's history.
 During his first term, Dang advocated heavily for the new South-West high school and hospital, both of which were announced during his tenure.
 He also put forward motions related to education and notably, changes to daylight saving time in Alberta.

 In April 2019, Thomas Dang was re-elected to the Legislative Assembly of Alberta in the new electoral district of Edmonton-South, defeating the United Conservative Party candidate Tunde Obasan by a narrow margin.
 On December 21, 2021, Dang resigned from the NDP caucus after an RCMP search of his home.
 The search was later linked to a hack on the Alberta government vaccine information website, which, according to Dang, he conducted to highlight security flaws in the site.
 The Alberta Government eventually introduced a public vulnerability disclosure program for cybersecurity.
 Ultimately, Dang pled guilty and was fined $7,200 in November 2022.

 He is currently the Information Security Architect for the Government of Yukon and speaks at various Cyber Security Conferences about his experience.
+As of 2024, he is the Authorized Financial Agent for the Yukon New Democratic Party.